 Overview of the Planning and Environmental Processes.
 See this page to fully understand the process that applicants must follow, and the information they must provide, when applying for planning entitlements.

 Major Development Projects.
-This webpage lists the major development projects currently in process in the Planning and Environmental Review Division.
+This webpage lists the major development projects currently in process in the Office of Planning and Environmental Review.
 The page provides brief descriptions of those projects and links to any related webpages.

 New Growth Areas and Master Plans.
 This page provides information on new growth areas and master plans in progress.